 For a contemporary take on colour, get inspired by the marvel of marble surfaces.
 Terrazzo can be easily incorporated into your walls, floors and textiles, shining when paired with natural oak furnishings and splashes of jewel-coloured or coral print.

 13. Define your space with bold lines

 Your bedroom furniture can be really impactful, especially when made up of striking lines and interesting grains of rustic wood.
-This terracotta-inspired bedroom uses chunky fabric, textile wall hangings and a high pile rug to soften pieces from our heroic Hercules range alongside the French Farmhouse double wardrobe and Galway king-size bed.
+This terracotta-inspired bedroom uses chunky fabric, textile wall hangings and a high pile rug to soften pieces from our heroic Hercules range alongside the French Farmhouse double wardrobe.

 14. Continue the family-friendly style

 Any busy home wants to keep family at its heart, creating a family-friendly atmosphere in every room of the house – even if it’s usually occupied by the parents.
 Delightful curves and fluid detailing make our Romsey range one of our friendliest collections.

 15. Make monochrome happen